Skip to content

 }

-Note that by itself, the above code is not very object-orientated, even non-OO styled C would make extensive use of structures.
+Note that by itself, the above code is not very object-orientated, as even non-OO styled C would make extensive use of structures.
 This is where methods come in (functions which belong to an object).

 Methods